adeschen/methylInheritance/README.md

 If you use this package for a publication, we would ask you to cite the
 following:

-> Pascal Belleau, Astrid Deschênes, Marie-Pier Scott-Boyer, Mathieu Dalvai, Janice Bailey and Arnaud Droit (2018).
-Inferring and modeling inheritance of differentially methylated changes across multiple generations.
-Nucleic Acids Research. gky362.
+> Pascal Belleau, Astrid Deschênes, Marie-Pier Scott-Boyer, Romain Lambrot, Mathieu Dalvai, Sarah Kimmins, Janice Bailey, Arnaud Droit; Inferring and modeling inheritance of differentially methylated changes across multiple generations, Nucleic Acids Research, Volume 46, Issue 14, 21 August 2018, Pages e85.
 DOI: https://doi.org/10.1093/nar/gky362

 ## Bioconductor Package ##